docker/docs/content/engine/swarm/swarm-tutorial/_index.md

 may want to familiarize yourself with the [key concepts](../key-concepts.md) before you begin.

-The tutorial guides you through the following activities:
+The tutorial guides you through:

-* initializing a cluster of Docker Engines in swarm mode
+* Initializing a cluster of Docker Engines in swarm mode
-* adding nodes to the swarm
+* Adding nodes to the swarm
-* deploying application services to the swarm
+* Deploying application services to the swarm
-* managing the swarm once you have everything running
+* Managing the swarm once you have everything running

 This tutorial uses Docker Engine CLI commands entered on the command line of a terminal window.